MicrosoftDocs/powerquery-docs/powerquery-docs/data-types.md

 # Data types in Power Query

 Data types in Power Query are used to classify the type of content to have a more structured data set.
+A data type is said to ***conform*** to that data type.

 The data type of a column is displayed on the left-hand side of the column header with an icon image that symbolizes the data type: